focustense/StardewFishingSea/README.md

 ## Installation

-FishingBuddy follows the standard installation procedure for most mods:
+A Fishing Sea follows the standard installation procedure for most mods:

 1. Install SMAPI and set up your game for mods, per the [Modding: Player's Guide](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started) instructions.
-2. Download the [latest release](https://github.com/focustense/FishingBuddy/releases).
-Make sure you download the `FishingBuddy x.y.z.zip` file, **not** the source code.
+2. Download the [latest release](https://github.com/focustense/StardewFishingSea/releases).
+Make sure you download the `FishinC x.y.z.zip` file, **not** the source code.
-3. Open the .zip file and extract the `FishingBuddy` folder into your `Stardew Valley\Mods` folder.
+3. Open the .zip file and extract the `FishinC` folder into your `Stardew Valley\Mods` folder.
 4. Launch the game!

 ## Features